pimoroni/python-multitouch/README.md

 This is a work in progress, but lets you use all 10 points of multitouch on the official 7" Pi Touchscreen in Python.

+Note: It will only work with any sort of sanity in fullscreen mode currently

+To exit examples, you must currently hit ESC and then tap the screen.

 # Installing

 Navigate into the library folder, and run setup like so: